(Summary for Quick Revision)

 Components of a mission statement

-- Concern for survival, growth and profitability
+Issues of survival, growth and profitability challenges

 Objectives: Objectives are organizations’ performance targets – the results and outcomes it wants to achieve.
 They function as a yardstick for tracking an organization’s performance and progress.

 (Get to know the last date of IPCC registrations and do let your friends also know)

 Strategic Analysis: Strategic analysis seeks to determine alternative course of action that could best enable the firm to achieve its mission and objectives.

 Strategic analysis tries to find out the answers to three basic questions:

 - How effective has the present strategy been?